renuka268/renuka268.github.io/_pages/cv.md

   * Secured Willard L. and Ruth P. Eccles Fellowship ($30,000 Stipend + $5000 travel award) for the academic year 2018-2019 at University of Utah.
   * Received Outstanding Graduate Student Award for the academic year 2018-2019 at University of Utah
   * Received Prime Ministers scholarship for 4 years during my undergraduate as best student for the years 2007-2011.
-  * Secured an Best Undergraduate Student Award for the academic year 2007-2008.
+  * Secured Best Undergraduate Student Award for the academic year 2007-2008.